memorymusicllc/Essentia/README.md

   - **Section Level**: Per-section metadata (verse, chorus, etc.)
   - **Loop Level**: Beat-aligned loop metadata for slicing and remixing

-All analysis results are stored as JSON files in Google Cloud Storage and accessible via public URLs.
+All analysis results are stored as JSON files in Cloudflare R2 and accessible via MCP resources or public URLs.

 ## Features